phpstan/phpstan/website/src/user-guide/rule-levels.md

 To be able to run a higher level without fixing all the reported errors first, check out a feature called [the baseline](/user-guide/baseline).
 </div>

 You can also use `--level max` as an alias for the highest level.
-This will ensure that you will always use the highest level when upgrading to new versions of PHPStan.
-Please note that this can create a significant obstacle when upgrading to a newer version because you might have to fix a lot of code to bring the number of errors down to zero.
+This will ensure that you will always use the highest level when upgrading to new versions of PHPStan. [^levelmax]

+[^levelmax]: Please note that this can create a significant obstacle when upgrading to a newer version because you might have to fix a lot of code to bring the number of errors down to zero.

 Here's a brief overview of what's checked on each level.
 Levels are cumulative - for example running level 5 also gives you all the checks from levels 0-4.